caymanh/employee-directory/README.md

  ### Description

  Employee Directory is an application that allows a user to view the entire employee directory at once so that they can have quick access to employee information.
-Users are able to filter the employees by name and sort their names in alphabetical order by clicking on the name column.
+Users are able to filter the employees by name using the search box and sort employees by their age by clicking on the age column.

  The app is built using React.